Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### Comparison with standard typed buffers

-You can also achieve this [by setting offset](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/byteOffset) and [size](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/byteLength) typed buffer ( BufferTyped ) when constructing it from a non-typed buffer ( BufferRaw ).
-But that's where the standard views come to an end.
+You can achieve the same effect by setting [offset](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/byteOffset) and [size](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/byteLength) typed buffer ( BufferTyped ) when constructing it from a non-typed buffer ( BufferRaw ).
+But that's where the standard views exhausted its flexibility.
 Standard views do not allow:

-- Set step stride.
+- Set up stride.
 - Change direction.
 - Specify a complex data format.
-- Use array or arguments array as the original data container, only the untyped array.
+- Use array or arguments array as the original data container, only the untyped buffer.

-### Specify step stride
+### Specifying stride

-An example is similar to the previous one.
-There is a large typed `Float32` buffer` buffer1` in length in gigabytes and a second buffer `buffer2` in length in megabytes.
+This example is similar to the previous one.
+There is a large typed `Float32` buffer `buffer1` in one-gigabyte size and a second buffer `buffer2` one-megabyte length.
 Somewhere in the first buffer, with some offset, a vector is hidden.
 We interpret the entire second buffer as a vector.
-How to multiply the first vector by the second while saving the result in the first buffer?
+How to multiply the first vector by the second and save the result in the first buffer?
 But this time, suppose that the vector in the first buffer not only does not start from the beginning but does not go in sequence.
-Suppose a vector `vector1` has a width of step 2.
-That is, each subsequent element of the vector` vector1` is in the buffer `buffer1` through one.
+Suppose a vector `vector1` has stride `2`.
+The next element of vector is next but one element in buffer.

 ```js